NASCAR Racers

-NASCAR Racers is an animated television series by Saban Entertainment which features two rival NASCAR racing teams, Team Fastex and Team Rexcor, competing against each other in the futuristic NASCAR Unlimited Division.
+NASCAR Racers is an American animated television series by Saban Entertainment which features two rival NASCAR racing teams, Team Fastex and Team Rexcor, competing against each other in the futuristic NASCAR Unlimited Division.
 The series ran from 1999 to 2001 on Fox Kids.
 Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide, which also includes Saban Entertainment.

 The racing scenes around complicated futuristic tracks were 3D computer animation, while the characters were drawn in traditional 2D cel animation.

 Premise

 While real life NASCAR tracks are mainly ovals, NASCAR Racers is anything but.
 The racers compete on a wide variety of courses, including road course, off-road, mountain, and Motorsphere.
 The Motorsphere track starts with a typical race track leading into a sphere, then tracks are wrapped around the inner surface of the sphere.

 The NASCAR Unlimited Division features cutting edge, over-the-top technologies (from the show's point of view).
 To protect drivers from crashes, each race car has an inner Rescue Racer that ejects from the outer body if an accident happens.
 XPT racers, introduced in season 2, are the new race cars for Team Fastex.
 XPT racers use atomic fuel run by forced-combustion systems.
 Nitro Racers contain high-flux fusion units that can get maximum power out of atomic fuel.

 The change in body design from the XPT racers to the Nitro Racers was similar to the NASCAR Cup Series' transition to the Car of Tomorrow.
 XPT racers were sleeker than the boxy Nitro Racers.